mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2022

+1. Shwartz-Ziv, R., Balestriero, R., & LeCun, Y. (2022).
+What Do We Maximize in Self-Supervised Learning?. *arXiv preprint arXiv:2207.10081*.
+   - Examine VICReg learning methods to provide an information-theoretical understanding of their construction
+   - Demonstrate how information-theoretic quantities can be obtained for a deterministic network (alternative to prior works)
+     - VICReg can be (re)discovered from first principles and its assumptions about data distribution
+     - opening new avenues for theoretical and practical understanding of SSL and transfer learning.

 1. Yu, J., Wang, Z., Vasudevan, V., Yeung, L., Seyedhosseini, M., & Wu, Y. (2022).
 Coca: Contrastive captioners are image-text foundation models. arXiv preprint arXiv:2205.01917.

      - Combination of two losses (Contrastive and captioning loss)
        - MT: Contain a flavour of information theoretic losses.

      - Attention mechanism: utilization of cross attention (image to text)

 1. Pokle, A., Tian, J., Li, Y., & Risteski, A. (2022).
 Contrasting the landscape of contrastive and non-contrastive learning. arXiv preprint arXiv:2203.15702.

      - via a combination of empirical and theoretical results, we provide evidence that non-contrastive methods based on data augmentation can lead to substantially worse representations.

      - the non-contrastive loss has a prevalence of bad optima that are not collapsed (in neither way, complete or dimension collapse)

      - prove that the training dynamics can remedy this situation—however, crucially tied to a careful choice of a predictor network model architecture.

 1. Zhang, C., Zhang, K., Zhang, C., Pham, T. X., Yoo, C. D., & Kweon, I. S. (2022).
 How does simsiam avoid collapse without negative samples? a unified understanding with self-supervised contrastive learning. arXiv preprint arXiv:2203.16262.

      - Refute SimSiam claims and introduce vector decomposition for analyzing the collapse based on the gradient analysis of the l2-normalized representation
        - unified perspective on how negative samples and SimSiam alleviate collapse

      - SSL methods learn an encoder with augmentation-invariant representation

      - center vector gradient helps prevent collapse via the de-centering effect and its residual gradient achieves de-correlation which also alleviates collapse

      - Towards simplifying the predictor we have also found that a single bias layer is sufficient for preventing collapse

 1. Shen, K., Jones, R. M., Kumar, A., Xie, S. M., HaoChen, J. Z., Ma, T., & Liang, P. (2022, June).
 Connect, not collapse: Explaining contrastive learning for unsupervised domain adaptation.
 In International Conference on Machine Learning (pp. 19847-19878).
 PMLR.
   - CL pre-training learns features on unlabeled source and target data and then fine-tunes on labeled source data, is competitive with strong UDA methods.